-When it comes to how much you should spend, that’s really up to you, but there are a few questions you should ask yourself to make that call:
+When it comes to how much you should spend on holiday gifts for employees, that’s really up to you.
+But there are a few questions you should ask yourself to make that call:

 1. How’s the vibe?

 If things are busier than usual for the business, the likelihood is that your staff are stressed.
-If they’ve been going above and beyond, a more substantial gift would be more appropriate (Guide: $50).
+If they’ve been going above and beyond, a more substantial Christmas gift for employees would be more appropriate (Guide: $50).

 2. Will there also be bonuses?

 If so, you might not think a gift is necessary.
-However, if only some people are getting bonuses and others aren’t, not giving your employees a gift as a whole might breed resentment.
+However, if only some people are getting bonuses and others aren’t, not giving gifts to employees as a whole might breed resentment.
 Keep bonuses confidential, and consider reducing them slightly to cover employee Christmas gifts company-wide.

 3. Is Christmas your busy period?

 If you’re in retail or hospitality, Christmas and New Year can be one of the busiest times of the year.
-If you do choose to buy your team a gift, hold off until after things have calmed down.
+If you do choose to buy holiday gifts for employees , hold off until after things have calmed down.
 Though a card and candy cane would be a nice touch before or on Christmas, save the real gift for later.

 Employee Christmas Gift Ideas

-They might be the obvious choice, but they’re the standard for a reason.
+They might be the obvious Christmas gift idea , but they’re the standard for a reason.
 They’re easy to buy in bulk, easy to report on and typically FBT exempt.
-Unless you’re taking the time to give everyone personalised presents, gift cards gives your employees the freedom to spend it on what they want.
+Unless you’re taking the time to give everyone personalised presents, gift cards give your employees the freedom to spend it on what they want.

-If your business uses Employment Hero, Hero Dollars are an even better option.
+If your business uses Employment Hero, Hero Dollars are an even better company holiday gift idea for employees .
 They can be bought in bulk and distributed by Employment Hero into your employees’ individual Discounts accounts.
 On top of being FBT exempt, Hero Dollars are more versatile than gift cards; they can be spent on thousands of everyday items from hundreds of retailers, including Myer, David Jones, Kmart, Rebel Sports, Toy Universe and more.
-The holidays can be a tight time of year for some families – Hero Dollars will make things easier.
-Complete this form and we’ll get the ball rolling.
+The holidays can be a tight time of year for some families, especially with a pandemic added to the equation Hero Dollars will make things easier.

 All Things Being Equal…